Charles Patrick Davis, MD, PhD

-- Botulism is a disease caused by this neurotoxin (or specifically A, B, E, or F type neurotoxin); symptoms include a flaccid paralysis (weakness or slackness) in various muscles.
+- Botulism is a disease caused by this neurotoxin (specifically A, B, E, or F type neurotoxin); symptoms include a flaccid paralysis (weakness or slackness) in various muscles.

 - The neurotoxin is produced by bacteria called Clostridium botulinum.

 - The neurotoxin paralyzes muscles and can be deadly.